How to Write a Real Estate Listing Description (Like a Pro)

-Where headlines are concerned, keep them short and do your best to highlight at least one of the home’s main benefits and/or its location.
+Keep your headlines short and punchy.
+Do your best to highlight at least one of the home’s main benefits and/or its location.
 On the other hand, your opening statement should be a strong first sentence that’s meant to showcase any additional key features that you were unable to fit into the headline.

 For instance, you might use the following:

-Opening statement: This two-story home features an updated kitchen and bathrooms, as well as a spacious master bedroom suite.
+Opening statement: This unique two-story gem features an updated kitchen and bathrooms, as well as a spacious master bedroom suite.

 The truth is that not all of your listings are going to be newly-renovated homes or luxury condos, which naturally lend themselves to being described by a host of positive adjectives.
 Some listings are going to need more TLC, but research suggests that you shouldn’t say that in your description.